AustinAres2007/Synology-Interactive-Panel/README.md

   1. Password  >  Whatever the password is for the user you want to use

   1. root  >  Name of the root of the NAS, mine is /Volume, yours maybe different.

+  1. Note: If the URL / IP you enter stops working suddenly, that probably means your IP changed.
+    To find new one, while within the local network of the nas, just search "What is my IP?" and you will most likely find it.

 ## Prerequisites